ibpsa/project1-boptest/bacnet/README.md

 1. Deploy a BOPTEST test case of your choice.

-2. Configure ``BACpypes.ini``, particularly the address to define where the BACnet device will sit on the network.
+2. Configure ``BACpypes.ini``, particularly the IP address to define where the BACnet device will sit on the network.

 3. In a new terminal, run ``$ python BopTestProxy.py bestest_air 0 0`` to deploy the BACnet device and objects for the test case ``bestest_air`` (or choose another) and initialize it with start time of 0 and warmup period of 0.

 4. Use a BACnet application to locate the device and objects on the network and communicate with them.
+The simulation time in seconds is exposed through the interface as the first BACnet object ``time`` for all test cases.

+5. By default, the BACnet device will advance the BOPTEST simulation 5 seconds in simulation every 5 seconds of real time.

-## Faster than real time simulation and advance on demand
+## Faster-than-real-time simulation and advancing on-demand

-In order to advance the simulation faster than real time the optional arguments ``--app_interval(-ai)`` and ``--simulation_step(-s)`` can be used.
-These are respectively the application refresh interval time in seconds, and the simulation advance time step in seconds  with each application refresh.
-For example if ``-ai=1`` and ``-s=2`` the application will refresh every second advancing the simulation by two seconds, effectively running it at a speed of 2x with respect to real time.
+Two additional command line arguments for the BACnet interface can be used to control time advancement of the simulation. ``--app_interval(-ai)`` is the application refresh interval time in seconds and ``--simulation_step(-s)`` is the simulation advance time step in seconds with each application refresh.
+These arguments can be used in two ways:

+1. Accelerate the simulation speed with respect to real time: For example, if ``-ai=1`` and ``-s=2``, the application will refresh every one second and advance the simulation by two seconds with each refresh, effectively running it at a speed of 2x with respect to real time.

+    This example can be deployed with the following command:

+    ```
+    $ python BopTestProxy.py bestest_air 0 0 --app_interval=1 --simulation_step=2
+    ```

-In order to advance the simulation on demand, the argument ``--app_interval(-ai)`` should be set equal to ``oncommand``.
-This will create a new BACnet input called ``advance``. ``advance`` is an integer input that starts at 0 and each increment advances the simulation by a ``--simulation_step(-s)`` amount.
-Every 100ms the value is checked to see if the simulation needs to be advanced. ``advance`` can be reset by setting it 0 to avoid everincreasing numbers.
+2. Advance the simulation on-command: The argument ``--app_interval(-ai)`` can be set equal to ``oncommand``.
+This will create a new BACnet input object called ``advance`` as the last object on the BACnet interface device. ``advance`` is an integer that starts at 0.
+A client can advance the simulation one step (the value of ``--simulation_step(-s)``) by writing an integer greater than the current value to ``advance`` (i.e. a value of 1, then a value of 2, and so on).
+The BACnet interface checks the value of ``advance`` every 100ms to see if the simulation needs to be advanced.
+The value of ``advance`` can be reset by writing a 0 to it, to avoid a client needing to write ever-increasing numbers.
+Resetting the value to 0 does not advance the simulation, until the client increments once again.

+    An example for on-command advancement with a simulation step of 60 seconds can be deployed with the following command:

+    ```
+    $ python BopTestProxy.py bestest_air 0 0 --app_interval=oncommand --simulation_step=60
+    ```

 ## References